Willena/Android_PhoneNumber_Input/README.md

   * INTERNATIONAL
   * NATIONAL
   * RFC3966
+- **setCountry** : this method the the country on the spinner
+- **setPhoneNumber** : this method sets the number and the country.
+- **getCountryList** : this method returns the list of availale country

 There are also some Listener to listen to allowing you to get information from the widget in real time such as:
 - **OnCountryChangedListener** : triggered when the user decide to change the country in the spinner, you can get the associated country code.